Table of Contents

 Clinic of sebostasis

-The therapy of sebostasis
+Treatment of sebostasis

 The patient should shower, if possible, only briefly under warm, but not hot water.
 Alcoholic lotions must be avoided, as they cause the skin to dry out.

-Etiology of Seborrhea
+Etiology of seborrhea

-Clinic of seborrhea
+Clinical presentation of seborrhea

 A greasy shine of the face, scalp and hair are the consequence of increased sebum production.
 Partially large pores are visible.

-An increase in lipid secretion favors the conditions for Propionibacterium acnes and yeast fungi (e.g. Malassezia furfur) to propagate.
+An increase in lipid secretion favors the conditions for Propionibacterium acnes and yeast fungi (e.g., Malassezia furfur) to propagate.

-A prophylactic anti-seborrheic skin care is recommended.
-For cleaning and care, disinfectants (e.g. benzoyl peroxide) and soap-free synthetic detergents, as well as low-fat externa (lotions and gels) can be used.
+A prophylactic anti-seborrheic skincare is recommended.
+For cleaning and care, disinfectants (e.g., benzoyl peroxide) and soap-free synthetic detergents, as well as low-fat externa (lotions and gels) can be used.

-Acne vulgaris is a common chronic inflammatory disease of the sebaceous glands.
-Acne presents itself, depending on the shape and characteristics, with comedones, pustules or papules.
+Acne is a common chronic inflammatory disease of the pilosebaceous unit (sebaceous glands and hair follicles).
+Acne is characterized, depending on the shape and characteristics, by comedones, pustules or papules.
 Particularly affected are the areas rich in sebaceous glands such as the face, scalp, as well as back and chest.

 Note: 65% of young people suffer from acne!

 The etiology of acne vulgaris

-Note: For young people the disease can be, psychologically, very stressful.
-Acne often leads to a feeling of distortion!
+Note: For young people, the disease can be, psychologically, very stressful.
+Acne often leads to a feeling of distortion.
 The typical comedones (“blackheads”) are the result of a faulty tallow drain in the closure of the follicle excretory ducts.

-Nicotine abuse leads to a phospholipase-induced inflammation.
+Nicotine abuse leads to phospholipase-induced inflammation.

-Clinic of acne vulgaris
+Clinical presentation of acne vulgaris

 - Non-flammable stage

-Here we find acne comedonica, which appears centrofacial and is characterized by open (black head) and closed (white head) comedones.
+Here we find acne comedonica, which appears centrofacial and is characterized by open (blackhead) and closed (whitehead) comedones.

-- Flammable stage
+2. Flammable stage

-- Defect stage
+3. Defect stage

 Treatment of acne vulgaris